 Yet here we are with dozens and dozens of assholes including social media experts like Chris Brogan, Gary Vaynerchuk, Brian Solis, Scott Monty, Guy Kawasaki, Mari Smith, Amy Jo Martin, Dave Kerpen, and many others, telling us that’s not the case, and by doing so, they make a comfortable living in the process.

 We live in a world where it’s far easier to make money telling people how to get rich using the Internet than it is to actually get rich using it.

 (*Note: Not all marketers, social media experts, analysts, companies, and journalists are bad.
 Just the ones who are deliberately fueling the hype for their own financial gain.
-There are some social media experts, such as Jason Falls, whom I respect and find credible in most of the information they provides people.)
+There are some social media experts, such as Jason Falls, whom I respect and find credible in most of the information they provide people.)

 4. What Is A Cyber-Hipster?
 Are You One?

 Cyber-Hipsters are not Cyber-Utopians.
 Cyber-Utopians is a term often used by Evgeny Morozov in his books, such as The Net Delusion.